 Choice Home Warranty

-Choice Home Warranty’s most comprehensive package costs $45 a month, but it covers fewer appliances than AHS.
-If you opt for a more basic plan, which excludes key appliances like clothes washers and dryers, premiums drop as low as $40 per month before potential discounts.
+Choice Home Warranty's most comprehensive package costs $45 a month, but it covers fewer appliances than AHS.
+If you opt for a basic plan, which doesn't cover key appliances like clothes washers and dryers, premiums drop as low as $40 per month before any discounts.